King Lear and Metatheatre

 and the death of Regan and his wife also:

 Alb.
-This judgement of the heavens, that makes us tremble,
+This judgment of the heavens, that makes us tremble,

 Touches us not with pity.
 (V,iii,2301-1)

 Albany is changed by the tragedy.
-He offers no moral explanation when told of Edmund’s death—Cordelia’s fate has proven it devoid of any moral purpose—and he summarily dismisses the Messenger:
+He offers no moral explanation when told of Edmund’s death, and he summarily dismisses the Messenger:

 Alb.
 That’s but a trifle here.
 (V,iii,294)